Liz Phelan | 09 Oct 2020 | 5 min read

 Since then, integration between software solutions has been recognised by analysts like Forrester as “a cornerstone of the evolution required to support digital transformation”.

 “Integration has become easier, simpler, and more pervasive”, says John.
 “Workato, for example, is based around the idea of low code.
-The complexity of integrations and automations has been reduced to the point where the business user can own and manage the integration experience without the need for the IT team to get involved.
+The complexity of integrations and automation has been reduced to the point where the business user can own and manage the integration experience without the need for the IT team to get involved.
 That’s the goal of low-code systems.”

 Rob Phillpot agrees.
 “When we started [Aconex] in 2001, integrations weren’t even close to being as easy as they are today.
 They were few and far between, and very cumbersome.
 The ecosystem concept in the construction industry has been extremely slow to take off, but today we’re at the pivot point – a niche technology ecosystem has emerged, made possible by end-to-end integrations and an enormous mindset shift.
 Now, people can build an ecosystem with best-in-breed, integrated tools that each service a particular function inside a workflow.
 The days of having one tool that does everything (not particularly well) are over.”